FewBodyToolkit.jl: a Julia package for solving quantum few-body problems: Examples

 \subsection{Mass-imbalanced 2+1 system in 1D}

 Next, we demonstrate how to use the module \verb|GEM3B1D|.
-As a second example, we consider a three-body system in 1D, consisting of two identical particles, and a different one.
+In this example, we consider a three-body system in 1D, consisting of two identical particles, and a different one.
 The universality of this system was analyzed in Ref. \cite{happ2019} for an interspecies pair-interaction supporting a weakly bound ground state.
 Here, we showcase the calculation for the cases of a Gaussian and a contact interaction.
 The two identical particles do not interact.
-A complete script \verb|GEM3B1D_2+1.jl| can be found in the \href{https://github.com/lhapp27/FewBodyToolkit.jl/tree/main/examples}{examples} folder of the \fbtk~repository.
+A complete script \verb|1D_2+1.jl| can be found in the \href{https://github.com/lhapp27/FewBodyToolkit.jl/tree/main/examples}{examples} folder of the \fbtk~repository.

 First, we define the 2+1 system via the mass ratio.
 Here we choose the value $22.2$ since it results in the most bound states.
 The Gaussian interaction is constructed via the exported type \verb|GaussianPotential| taking the two arguments \verb|v0|, and \verb|mu_g| denoting the depth and width, respectively.
 To ensure a weakly bound ground state energy, we set the target energy to $10^{-3}$, and first solve the inverse \textit{two-body} problem via the function \verb|v0GEMOptim| of the module \verb|GEM2B| to find the corresponding depth.
 The dimensionality is set via \verb|dim=1| in the physical parameters. \begin{jllisting}[language=Julia] using Printf, FewBodyToolkit